analogdash/scrappy_ruby/README.md

 # scrappy_ruby
-Simple implementation in Ruby to scrap sequential jpegs
+Simple implementation in Ruby to scrape sequential jpegs